 - NWLink NetBios - Drive letter mapped to the root of the SYS volume of the NetWare server.
 By default, the NetWare Client maps to sys\system or sys\public; however, you must set the root of SYS volume by assigning a drive letter to sys:\.

 Note: You must be logged on as an administrator to map server drive letters.

-On the NetWare Server-NetWare 5.1 server with service pack 2 or later
+On the NetWare Server-NetWare 5.1 server with Support Pack 6 or later or NetWare 6.x Support Pack 3 or later.